FIELD AUDIT · SHUFFLE/MINES

 Mine-count configuration depth at the Shuffle grid

-Press-your-luck math interacts with mine count.
+Press-your-luck math interacts with mine count, and the practical answer to how to play Shuffle Mines starts with picking that count to fit a bankroll-survival target.
 The Shuffle build supports 1-24 mines; six widely-played configurations:

 Shuffle grid mine-count configuration matrix